Can Not Brushing Your Teeth Make You Sick?

 Gum Disease

 Plaque, tartar, and bacteria build-up near your gum line can cause inflamed and bleeding gums (aka gingivitis).
-Gingivitis is an early stage of gum disease that causes pain, bad breath, and hot and cold sensitivity if left untreated.
+Gingivitis is a reversible condition but, if left untreated, it progresses into more serious periodontal disease.

 Periodontitis

-Gingivitis can eventually lead to periodontitis.
+Gingivitis can eventually lead to periodontal disease, also known as periodontitis.
 This severe bacterial infection is caused by bacteria and tartar in the gums.
 Periodontitis can permanently damage the bones supporting your teeth and eventually lead to tooth loss.
+It also poses a higher risk to your immune system and overall health.

 Longterm Health Risks of Not Brushing Your Teeth

-• Heart disease: Gum disease increases your risk of having a heart attack, stroke, or heart disease.
+- Heart disease: Bacteria from periodontal disease can enter your bloodstream, which increases your risk of having a heart attack, stroke, or heart disease.

 Ready to Schedule A Dental Cleaning?